tzdwq8/kickstarter-analysis/README.md

 ### Purpose

-To determine how other Theater projects fared in relation to launch date and funding goals in order to tailor the crowdfunding efforts for **_Fever_** to increase the odds of successs.
+To determine how other Theater projects fared in relation to launch date and funding goals in order to tailor the crowdfunding efforts for **_Fever_** to increase the odds of success.

 ## Analysis and Challenges